weaveworks/weave/site/operational-guide/tasks.md

     weave status ipam

 This command displays the peer names and nicknames, absolute quantity/percentage of allocation range managed by peer and also identifies the names of unreachable peers.
-If you are satisifed that the peer is truly gone, rather than temporarily unreachable due to a partition, you can reclaim their space manually.
+If you are satisfied that the peer is truly gone, rather than temporarily unreachable due to a partition, you can reclaim their space manually.